AzureNinjas/azureninjas/hugoRoot/content/guest/_index.md

 aliases = "/guests"
 +++

 Want to suggest a guest or topic?
-Send us an email!
+Send us an email to azure_ninjas@microsoft.com!